Beaufort Wines ~

 As it is known, there are over 1.3 billion people in China.
 China also boasts one of the biggest wine markets in the world.

-Statistics shows that each Chinese person consumes 0.35 liters wines and spirits per year and the fact is that 6.5 million liters
+Statistics shows that each Chinese person consumes 0.35 litres wines and spirits per year and the fact is that 6.5 million litres

 of wine Chinese people drink are imported from overseas.
 With the decrease in tax, Chinese people's consumption of imported wine is